junior-devleague/pet-store/README.md

 Make sure all the files are connected! :)

 ##HTML
-- `header` - This will contain your store name!
+1. Create a Header containing the name of your pet store using a header tag.

-Hint: Please use one of the header tags!
+2. Create a container for all of your pet profiles using a div tag and set the value of the id attribute to `all-pets`

-- `all-pets` - This will contain all your pet profiles!
+3. Create an individual pet profile using a div tag and set the value of the class attributes to `individual-pet`.
+Create at least 5 profiles.

-Hint: Please use a div element!
+4. For each pet profile:

-- `individiual-pet` - This will be a individual pet profile!
+  a.
+Create a Header containing the pets name using a header tag smaller than `h1`.
-Hint: Please use a div element!
+  b.
+Create the pets profile photo using a image tag.

-- Within `individual-pet` - This must contain a header element (h6), a image element (img), and either a paragraph element (p) or a list element (ol/ul + li!)
+  c.
+Create the description of the pet using either either a paragraph element (p) or a list element (ol/ul + li!).

 *BONUS* Wouldn't it be cool if each profile could make a sound?
 Hint: Use a `audio` tag!

 ##CSS
-- `body` - Create a background image!
+1. Set the background image of the body

-- Use at least one `element` selector!
+2. Change the style of the Header using the `element` selector.

-Hint: element { styles:style; }
+3. Change the styles of the individual pet profiles using the `class` selector.

-- Use at least one `class` selector!
+  a.
+Set the `width` and `height` of each photo
 Hint: .class-name

 - Use at least one `id` selector!